Death in 19th-century Mormonism: Near-death experiences

-In the LDS Church in the 19th century, near-death experiences were popular, often recorded, and commonly shared.
+In the LDS Church in the 19th century, near-death experiences were often recorded, and commonly shared.
 Joseph Smith deemed some of these encounters "precious morsels from heaven."
 Multiple near-death experiences recorded by early Mormons harmonized with Smith's teachings of the afterlife.
 A few claimed to have seen Smith, his brother Hyrum, or Brigham Young in the "spirit world."
 Some near-death experiences were published in magazines such as the Juvenile Instructor.
 Additionally, the Elders' Journal, Relief Society Magazine, and Improvement Era printed the near-death experiences of church leaders such as George Albert Smith, Jacob Hamblin, and George Brimhall.

 Modern near-death experiences share many similarities with those recorded in the 1800s by Mormons.
 Five pre-1864 accounts convey similar details, including: "happiness, no pain, entering the light, meeting others, encounters with deceased loved ones, [a] sense of well-being, world of light, making the decision [to return to life], and coming back."
 In addition, some corroborate things taught by 19th-century leaders of the LDS Church, such as the quick movement of post-mortal beings and increased intellectual ability after death.
 Some also reflect Parley P. Pratt and Orson Pratt's teaching of there being a new, otherworldly method of communication in the afterlife.